Pash10g/allcr-ai/README.md

 - **OCR to JSON**: Convert captured images to JSON format using OpenAI's GPT-4.
 - **MongoDB Integration**: Store and retrieve the extracted information from MongoDB.
 - **Search and Display**: Search and display stored documents along with their images.
+- **Chat with AI**: Open the sidebar to chat with GPT on the context captured by the app.

 ## Requirements